 The new journal will showcase emerging research on the many issues raised by the sectional crisis, war, Reconstruction, and memory of the conflict, while bringing fresh understanding to the struggles that defined the period, and by extension, the course of American history in the nineteenth century.

 Beyond peer-reviewed, cutting-edge scholarship, the journal offers a variety of elements designed to engage historians, sharpen debate, and hone practices in the profession, in the classroom, and in theory and method.

 - Review essays that analyze emergent themes and map new directions in historiography.

 - Book reviews by experienced, published scholars that offer critical perspectives on key works in the field and the discipline.

 - Reviews of films, digital archive collections, websites, museum exhibitions, and interventions in other media.

 - Columns on the profession that alert readers to recent issues in the job market, teaching, and technology and help historians of the Civil War Era find the leading edge of these trends.

-Click here to view the Table of Contents for Volume 1, No. 1
+Click here to view the Table of Contents

 For information about calls for papers, subscribing, and more, visit the JCWE website here.